cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 tag: deep-dive
 ---

-# Create Custom Objects for Your Checkers Blockchain
+# The Custom Objects for Your Checkers Blockchain

 <HighlightBox type="prerequisite">